JSaurav0409/ReactNative/Project02/README.md

 ## 🎯Learning Outcomes

-After completing Project02, we will understand:
+After completing Flat Cards part, we will understand:

 - How to create custom UI components
 - How to style components using StyleSheet